 An in-depth analysis of the links between physical climate risks and financial risks found insurers have significant expertise in dealing with natural catastrophes, but events and losses could rise unexpectedly (IAIS, 2018).
-As suggested by the discussion in Section 17.3, future climate change may well result in less, rather than more, coverage; a Bank of England report found that severe weather events have previously led to withdrawals from property insurance (Bank of England, 2015).
+As suggested by the discussion in the Section 17.3, future climate change may well result in less, rather than more, coverage; a Bank of England report found that severe weather events have previously led to withdrawals from property insurance (Bank of England, 2015).

-17.3.4 Risks to the overall financial system
+17.4.4 Risks to the overall financial system

-In summary, the limited current literature indicates that the risks of financial shocks and the risk to financial stability from climate change in the EU are only low to moderate, though there will still be large economic or financial costs and significant sector or regional impacts, with potential political risks.
+In summary, the limited current literature indicates that the risks of financial shocks and the risk to financial stability from climate change in the EU are only low to moderate, though there will still be large economic or financial costs, and important sector or regional impacts, with potential political risks.
 However, these climate risks are likely to be higher when a system perspective is taken.
-For example, Europe has experienced unforeseen financial and fiscal shocks over the last 20 years and the risk transmission pathways for these events are complex and difficult to predict.
+For example, Europe has experienced unforeseen financial and fiscal shocks over the last 20 years, and the risk transmission pathways for these events are complex and difficult to predict.
 These often arise from cascading and compounding risks that act as risk multipliers, as well as interconnections, which have not been considered here.

 It is unlikely that the markets alone will address these increasing risks - or, more to the point, that they will do so in a way that aligns with the EU's overall policy objectives.
-Instead, they might reflect these risks in pricing or by reducing their exposure by divesting and exiting high-risk sectors, regions or investments.
+Instead, they might reflect these risks in pricing, or reducing their exposure by divesting and exiting high risk sectors, regions or investments.
 This is likely to mean some financial risks and costs could fall to the public sector, or that the public sector could end up as a lender (of last resort).
-This is already being found in some Organisation for Economic Co-operation and Development (OECD) countries in relation to coastal property risks, e.g. in the United States (McKinsey Global Institute, 2020).
+This is already being found in some OECD countries in relation to coastal property risks, e.g. in the United States (McKinsey Global Institute, 2020).

 Moreover, the financial markets may act early in anticipation of climate change impacts.
 This could result in financial impacts propagating through markets and potentially causing financial instability before the expected climate risks materialise, effectively bringing impacts forward (Kemp-Benedict et al., 2019).
-In effect, private stakeholders' perceptions of climate risks can change the risk itself.
+In effect, private actors' perceptions of climate risks can change the risk itself.
 At the same time, in cases where there is no good risk information, an orderly market reaction might be unlikely, leading to the potential for later and more chaotic herd reactions.

-Finally, there are system linkages between physical climate risk and transition risks and the impact of climate change on natural capital and the effects on financial stability (ECB and ESRB, 2023).
-Therefore, at the system level, this assessment finds the severity of the risks faced by the EU to be high (critical), even in the near term (2021-2040) and very high (catastrophic) in the medium term.
+Finally, there are system linkages between physical climate risk and transition risks, and the impact of climate change on natural capital and the effects on financial stability (ECB and ESRB, 2023).
+Therefore, at the system level, this assessment finds the severity of the risks faced by the EU to be high (critical), even in the near term (2021-2040), and very high (catastrophic) in the medium term.

-17.4 Policy readiness
+17.5 Policy readiness

-17.4.1 Risk ownership
+17.5.1 Risk ownership

 The large and interconnected landscape of economic and financial risks means there is not one single risk owner for risks to the stability of financial markets or public finances.
 System-level risks are owned by a combination of financial institutions (in Europe but also outside), as well as by Member States and other sovereign bodies.
 Nonetheless, there are important opportunities - and responsibilities - for EU institutions to act to mitigate these risks, working with the Member States.
-The main stakeholders at the European level are the EC, financial supervisors (ECB, the European Banking Authority (EBA), EIOPA, the European Securities and Markets Authority (ESMA)), European and international financial institutions (e.g. the European Investment Bank (EIB) and the European Bank for Reconstruction and Development (EBRD) etc.) and, in the Member States, central banks, ministries of finance, market regulation and financial authorities and national development banks.
+The main actors at the European level are the EC, financial supervisors (ECB, EBA, EIOPA, ESMA), European and international financial institutions (EIB, EBRD, etc.) and, in the Member States, central banks, ministries of finance, market regulation and financial authorities, and national development banks.